koenrane/KR-new-site/content/open-category-classification.md

 [^3]: Set underflow aside for the moment.
 [^4]: I've updated from my previous position that the _i.i.d._ assumption about future data implied by a latent space is disqualifying.
 Although the latent space's structure would indeed make assumptions, the space would still approximate the volumetric properties of the `unknown`/non-`unknown` portions of the input space for the _current classifier_.
 Ultimately, this is what we care about!
 [^5]: I'm sure there's a formal name for this technique, but I don't know it.
-[^6]: Due to the statistical properties of variational autoencoders, it's possible that this could be done very quickly using bounded binary search.
+[^6]: Due to the statistical properties of variational autoencoders, it's possible that this could be done quickly using bounded binary search.
 [^7]: Unlike in the $p$\-ball example, the encoded points are distributed normally (as opposed to uniformly).
 This isn't necessarily directly relevant, as we're measuring $\hat{V}$ with respect to the multilayer perceptron's input space - the latent space (which, after being discretized and bounded, has uniformly "distributed" points).